kevinwkt/overTheWire/krypton/level1.md

 # Level 1

-The instructions for this challenge tells us that the passowrd is in ROT13.
+The instructions for this challenge tells us that the password is in ROT13.
 We can use the script I wrote rot to solve this problem:

 ```cat krypton2 | ./rot 13```